luandretta/quiz-python/README.md

 * Heroku - to deploy the application
 * Gitpod - to create the website
 * Github - to store the repository of website and deploy it
+* Libraries - os to clear the terminal, time to cause delay and pyfiglet to create fancy texts
-* Google Sheets API
+* Google Sheets API were used to handle the data automation.

-For this project a Code Institute template and Google Sheets API were used to handle the data automation.
+For this project a [Code Institute template](https://github.com/Code-Institute-Org/python-essentials-template), which provides all the files I needed to run the mock terminal in the browser.

 The questions and options are collected from the spreadsheet and the users' choices update it.

 - - -